Content Algebras Over Commutative Rings With Zero-Divisors: Content Modules and Algebras

 \section{Content Modules and Algebras}

-In this section, first we offer the definition of content modules and prove Nakayama lemma for them and then we introduce content and weak content algebras with some results that we need in the rest of the paper for the convinience of the reader.
-More on content modules and algebras can be found in [OR] and [R].
+In this section, first we give the definition of content modules and prove Nakayama lemma for them and then we introduce content and weak content algebras with some results that we need in the rest of the paper for the convinience of the reader.
+More on content modules and algebras can be found in \cite{OR} and \cite{R}.

 \begin{definition} Let $R$ be a commutative ring with identity, and $M$ a unitary $R$-module and the \textit{content function}, $c$ from $M$ to the ideals of $R$ defined by

 $M$ is called a \textit{content $R$-module} if $x \in c(x)M $, for all $x \in M$, also when $N$ is a non-empty subset of $M$, then by $c(N)$ we mean the ideal generated by all $c(x)$ that $x \in N$.